openharmony/docs/en/application-dev/quick-start/in-app-hsp.md

 ## Creating an HSP
 Create an HSP module in DevEco Studio.
 For details, see <!--RP1-->[Creating an HSP Module](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V2/hsp-0000001521396322-V2#section7717162312546)<!--RP1End-->.
-In this example, an HSP module named **library** is created.
+In this example, an HSP module **library** is created.
 The basic project directory structure is as follows:
 ```
 MyApplication
 ├── library